spectraldoy/ponguingo2/README.md

-# Pong with an Arduino
+# Two-player Pong with Arduinos

-Made for Arduino Nano 33 IoT.
+Made for two Arduino Nano 33 IoTs.
 Done as a project for UCLA's CS M119.